 A look at the new developments reshaping the sector

 With phrases like “barrel-aged” this and “time-honored recipe” that, the beverage industry might seem like a strange fit for cutting-edge technology.
+But beverage recipe development is a valuable skill and service.

 However, even today, new methodology and digital tools are helping ensure that manufacturers and distributors of beverages stay modern, use their resources effectively and, at the end of the day, deliver a memorable experience for customers and vendors.
 You can get a look at the future of industrial foods and beverages, today — so let’s dive in.